Birth Support

 maintaining a calm nervous system even with medical pacing

-My focus remains the same: supporting your body and mind through labor with as much physiologic flow as possible.
+Our focus remains the same: supporting your body and mind through labor with as much physiologic flow as possible.

 -

-My specialty is supporting families preparing for an unmedicated, low-intervention hospital birth.
+Our specialty is supporting families preparing for an unmedicated, low-intervention hospital birth.

 -